 Correcting Jaw Misalignment

-Jaw misalignment can lead to a variety of complications, making correction essential for long-term health and well-being.
+Correcting jaw misalignment can lead to a variety of complications, making correction essential for long-term health and well-being.
 This condition can affect daily activities, including eating, speaking, and even breathing properly.

 - Types of Jaw Misalignment: Misalignment issues include underbites, overbites, crossbites, and open bites.
 Each type requires a tailored surgical approach to achieve optimal correction.